 Large star and combination breaks present a number of challenges, but with a little extra time and care you can show a dramatic cosmetic improvement upon completion.

 The surface resin may cure in seconds, but it is important to cure for a full 5 minutes to ensure that the resin is cured all the way through.
-Remember, most windshield are made from a glass that blocks a percentage of the UV rays used to cure the resin.
+Remember, most windshields are made from glass that blocks a percentage of the UV rays used to cure the resin.
 Reducing cure time may cause repair failure.

 Dennis Craven (verified owner) –

 They are nice and thick and goodbye scissors!

 Dennis Craven / The Crack Cat / Wichita KS

 Home R. –